jonathanbell/qt-stock-watch/README.md

 1. Add `https://your-applications-url.com/catch-qt-authorization` as your callback URL for the QT app
 1. Copy your app ID (aka Questrade Consumer Key) into the appropriate spot in `.env.development`
 1. Add your email to `.env.development` in the appropriate spot
+1. Add the domain where your QT Stock Watch will be hosted at under the `APP_HOST` section of `.env.development`
+1. Copy `.env.development` to `.env.production` and edit the values for the production version of the app

 ### Setup Questrade OAuth (TODO)